Further Geometric and Lyapunov Characterizations of Incrementally Stable Systems on Finsler Manifolds: Converse Contraction Theorems

 where $\alpha_3$ is class $\mathcal{K}_\infty$ since $\alpha_1$ is class $\mathcal{K}_\infty$.
 More precisely, as $|y|\ra \infty$.
 Additionally, $\alpha_3$ being class $\mathcal{K}$ is obvious.
 Similar to {\bf Step 2} above, we can calculate the Lie derivative of $V(t,x,y)$ along the complete lift system (\ref{euc:sys-clift}) as follows.

 Summarizing, hence $V$ is indeed a FLF.
 Now letting $\gamma_1 = \alpha_3, \gamma_2 = \alpha_2$ and $\gamma_3 = \alpha_1 \circ \alpha_3^{-1}$ will finish the proof. \end{proof}

 \begin{remark} The technical assumption of the differentiability of $\beta$ at $(0,s)$ is not very restrictive.
-It excludes only the case when the graph of $\beta(r,*)$ is tangent to the vertical axis at the origin.
+It excludes only the case when the graph of $\beta(r,*)$ is tangent to the vertical axis at the origin. \red{However, uniformly differentiability of $\beta(\cdot, s)$ at the origin is an indeed strong assumption which makes this theorem less interesting compared to the integral form proved in \cite[Theorem 1]{angeli2002lyapunov}}.
 We do not know whether a smooth $\mathcal{KL}$ function can be constructed when the system is UGIAS, even when the system is smooth. \end{remark}